How to Use Arc Force in Welding

 In addition to the duration, the current level of Hot Start can also be adjusted.
 The percentage of additional current delivered during the Hot Start phase depends on factors such as the electrode type, material thickness, and welding technique.
 It is crucial to strike the right balance of current to maintain a stable arc without generating excessive heat, which can result in weld defects.

-4/8, Recommended Hot Start Settings: Duration And Current Percentage
+Recommended Hot Start Settings: Duration & Current Percentage

 For most welding applications, a Hot Start duration of 0.25 to 0.5 seconds and an additional 15 percent of the set welding current is a good starting point.
 This combination provides enough heat to prevent electrode sticking and helps establish a stable arc without the risk of overheating the material.
-However, it is important to note that these settings may vary based on individual preferences and the specific requirements of the welding job.
+However, these settings may vary based on individual preferences and the specific requirements of the welding job.

 Experienced welders often fine-tune the Hot Start settings based on their skill level and the type of welding they are performing.
 Some may prefer a longer duration or a higher percentage of additional current, depending on factors such as the thickness of the material and the desired penetration.
 It is always advisable to experiment and adjust the settings until the optimal balance is achieved for each unique welding task.